-One note: the term ‘gothic architecture’ is a retrospective term.
-Medieval people would never have used these words.
+An aside!
+‘Gothic architecture’ is a retrospective term.
+Medieval people would never have used it.

 Back in Medieval times, this form of building was called ‘the modern style’.
-(If you’re interested, the history of gothic architecture is contained later in this article).
+More on the history of gothic architecture is contained later in this article.

 The Seven Key Characteristics of Gothic Architecture